 - The Four Seasons Resort Punta de Mita

-Here, you are within walking distance of many of the city’s best beaches and attractions.
-The quaint little stores and boutiques in the area sell everything from vintage fashion pieces and homemade cosmetics, to quirky handicrafts and quintessentially Mexican souvenirs (e.g. Dia de Los Muertos sculptures or mariachi figurines).
+Staying in Zona Romantica places you within walking distance of many of the best things to do in Puerto Vallarta.
+The quaint little stores and boutiques in the area sell everything from vintage fashion pieces and homemade cosmetics to quirky handicrafts and quintessentially Mexican souvenirs.

 On Saturdays, you can stop by the Olas Atlas Saturday Market.
 Every weekend, thousands of farmers and vendors from across Jalisco set up stalls to sell fresh fruits and veggies, jams, jellies, baked goods, and artisanal products.

-If you are looking for gay bars, add Mr. Flamingo, La Noche, Queens bar, and Blondies Loft to your radar.
-Several hotels in this area also market themselves as either gay-friendly or gay-only.
+If you are looking for gay bars, add Mr. Flamingo, La Noche, Queens Bar, and Blondies Loft to your radar.

 Best hotels in Zona Romantica